Georgia Sen. Loeffler gets renewed scrutiny over stock moves

 At the same time, they sold between about $100,000 and $250,000 in DocuSign stock, sold as much as $150,000 in Facebook stock and unloaded holdings in retail stores like Ross, TJ Maxx and Lululemon.

 Loeffler’s husband, Jeffrey Sprecher, is chairman of the New York Stock Exchange.
-A separate disclosure made Tuesday reveals he recently sold between about $6 million and $30 million of stock in its parent company, Intercontinental Exchange, a significant portion of which the filing indicates he received as compensation.
-Loeffler, who also worked for Intercontinental Exchange, also sold between $5 million and $25 million in stock from the company, while exercising an option that gave her as much as $25 million more.
+A separate disclosure made Tuesday reveals he recently sold between about $6 million and $30 million of stock in its parent company, Intercontinental Exchange.
+Loeffler, who also worked for Intercontinental Exchange, sold between $5 million and $25 million in stock from the company while exercising an option that gave her as much as $25 million more.
+Stock options are one of the primary ways the couple is paid by the company.

 The couple’s new investment in DuPont drew notice from government watchdog groups, particularly because they also recently invested in a tech company that offers telecommuting software that could also benefit from the pandemic.